 1) By offering a link to the complete article, you can track which articles generate the most interest from your school’s constituent groups;

 2) If you send someone a publication with a lot of text, chances are it will never be read.
-Today’s market looks a lots of words and thinks, “I don’t have time for this;” and
+SO many people today look at something with a lot of words and thinks, “I don’t have time for this;” and

 2) eNewsletters received by email will be deleted.
 By posting the articles to your Web site, they’re always searchable there.